 Dr. Wong’s practice covers a wide spectrum of contentious commercial litigation.
 He has a special focus and substantial experience in the areas of company, insolvency and securities law.
 He frequently represents clients in contentious shareholders and/or investors disputes and disputes in liquidation.
-He is the first Hong Kong barrister to be admit, on ad hoc basis, in the Bermudian courts to conduct trials and appeals.
+He is the first Hong Kong barrister to be admit, on an ad hoc basis, in the Bermudian courts to conduct trials and appeals.
 He is experienced in offshore litigation.
-He also acted as an expert witness on HK company law in the Peoples' Republic of China, and international arbitration.
-Dr. Wong also sits as an arbitrator in international commercial arbitration.
+He also acted as an expert witness on HK company law in the People’s Republic of China, and international arbitration.
+Dr. Wong also sits as an arbitrator in a substantial number of international commercial arbitration.

 Dr. Wong also specializes in contentious trusts and probate matters.
 His case of Chow Siu Po v.
 Wong Ming Fung 1 HKC 146 establishes the burden of proof in propounding a will.
 He has also given legal opinion on various trust and probate matters.
 He was instructed to advise and work on a number of substantial trusts litigation and related matters.

 On non-contentious work, Dr. Wong specializes in corporate restructuring and capital reduction.
 He was involved in the capital reduction of CLP, Guangdong Investment and Hong Kong Construction.
-He was also involved in the PCCW privatization, the Denway Motors privatization, the Stone Group privatization, the Sunlife Insurance Transfer Scheme and the 3D Gold Scheme.
+He was also involved in the Wheelock Holding Company privatization, PCCW privatization, the Denway Motors privatization, the Stone Group privatization, the Sunlife Insurance Transfer Scheme and the 3D Gold Scheme.

 Academically, Dr. Wong graduated from the Business Faculty of the Chinese University of Hong Kong in 1994 as the Rhodes Scholar of the year.
 In 1996, he obtained his degree in Jurisprudence from Wadham College, Oxford.
 In 2004, he also obtained his LL.M degree from the Peking University.
 In 2012, he was awarded the Doctoral Degree from the Peking University with a dissertation on corporate insolvency laws.

 Dr. Wong also serves on a number of special sub-committees of the Hong Kong Bar Council.
-He is the Chairman of the China Practice Development Committee.
-He is the Vice Chairman of the Committee on Overseas Lawyers Examination and the Committee of Mainland Affairs.
+He is the Chairman of the Committee on Overseas Lawyers Examination.
 He is also an advisor to the Middle Temple Society in Hong Kong.